shotover/shotover-proxy/docs/user-guide/concepts.md

 A special source type called an MPSC source gets access to receiver side of the channel.
 This source can have a transform chain attached to it like any other source.
 This allows for complex routing and asynchronous passing of messages between transform chains in a topology.
 See [the cassandra and kafka example](/examples/cass-redis-kafka) as an example.

 Generally if you want to build blocking behaviour in your chain, you will use transforms that have child transform chains.
 For non-blocking behaviour (e.g. copying a query to a kafka queue while sending it the upstream service) use topic based transforms.

-## Scripts

-Some transforms let you specify a script that gets called by the transform to define its internal behaviour.
-Currently shotover supports Lua (5.3) with std libs enabled and WebAssembly (WASI ABI).
-For Lua scripts, you can define the script itself and the entry function to call within the yaml file itself.
-For WebAssembly you can define the location of your compiled wasm file and the entry point to call.
-Each transform will document the function signature you need to implement.

-Script support is currently rudimentary, but fairly performant.
-A no-op transform in rust generally takes up a few NS of cpu time, a no-op Lua script adds about 50NS to the critical path.